Although small, the southern town Pompei and its two-platform train station, is the gateway to some of the most famous ruins in the world.

-The Pompei Scavi station is very small, though there is a bar and an information desk as well as restrooms available.
+The Pompei Scavi-Villa dei Misteri station is very small, though there is a bar, and an information desk, and restrooms available.
 Both platforms are wheelchair-accessible.
 There is no luggage storage available at this station.
 There are a number of sit-down restaurants nearby to cater to the Pompeii tourists, though most are rather overpriced.

-Circumvesuviana trains are not part of the national Trenitalia network, so they have their own ticketing system.
-Tickets are inexpensive on this line and don’t require advance purchase or reservations, and the trains are all slow, regional trains.
-These trains don’t leave from the same area of Napoli Centrale station, either—they depart from Napoli Garibaldi station, which can be reached from inside Napoli Centrale by an internal passage.
+Circumvesuviana trains are not part of the national Trenitalia network, so they have their own ticketing system, and are all slower regional trains.
+Tickets are inexpensive on this line and don’t require advanced purchase or reservations.
+These trains don’t leave from the same area of the Napoli Centrale station, they depart from Napoli Garibaldi station, which can be reached from inside Napoli Centrale by an internal passage.

 Hotels in Pompei

 See Hotels from nearby Naples

 Overlooking the Bay of Naples, this luxurious grande dame has hosted celebrities and digitaries over its storied history.
 Public spaces and guestrooms are classically appointed, there’s an award-winning restaurant and even a rooftop lounge with sea views.Book Now >>